 "Music is always present at all times in my life.
 It's something very important and challenging for me.

 I like to see shows, I listen to albums.
 I am someone who listens to everything, like a bulimic. "

 I approached the summer festival in 2014.
 One of my artistic goals that I had targeted was to one day illustrate a series of posters for the summer festival, as it is done in most major music or film festivals.
 The art of the poster interests me a lot and as the festival has not made any art posters for years, I wanted to offer them to relaunch it.
 It was not immediately well received.
 The idea is to stay together.

 The following year, organizers approach Jordan for an unusual order.

-The artist is asked to create an original work that will adorn a commemorative bass guitar designed by the luthier Pierre-Luc Asselin of PL Guitares, a craftsman of the city who has on his track record many guitars made for artists of sizes.
-The FEQ explains to Jourdain that the object of collection will be handed to none other than Flea, the bassist of the Red Hot Chili Peppers!
+The artist is asked to create an original work that will adorn a commemorative bass guitar designed by the luthier Pierre-Luc Asselin of PL Guitares, a craftsman of the city who has on his track record many guitars made for artists of spans.
+The FEQ explains to Jourdain that the collector's item will be given to none other than Flea, the bassist of the Red Hot Chili Peppers!